 There are five application types: student, new, reinstatement, dual, and transfer.
-Each application, with the exception of student has an application fee, which is non-refundable.
+Each application, with the exception of student, has a non-refundable application fee.
 The application fee is separate from the annual registration fee.

 The benefits of being a student member of AIA are described here.
-Full-time students are enrolled in an agrology or environmental related degree, applied degree, or diploma program at a post-secondary education institute in Alberta.
-Click below to register with AIA:
+Student members must be full-time students currently enrolled in an agrology or environmental-related degree, applied degree, or diploma program at a post-secondary educational institute.

-Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada, and are practicing agrology, or intend on practicing agrology, in Alberta, can apply for dual registration with AIA.
-Click below.
+Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada and are practicing agrology, or intend on practicing agrology in Alberta, are eligible for dual registration with AIA.

-Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada, and have left their province to practice agrology in Alberta, can apply to have their registration with their home institute transferred to AIA.
-Click below.
+Professional or In-Training (Articling) Agrologists who are registered with another agrology institute in Canada and have left to practice agrology in Alberta are eligible to have their registration transferred to AIA.